Mr-H/iDAAS/docs/Technical/Implementation.md

 Because <b>"Data is the asset!!!"</b> iDaaS is about enabling information for knowledge that can be used for action in a secure and scalable manner.
 Along with helping organizations it is also being used and adopted by numerous system integrators.
-Since doing our first release in May of 2020 we have seen so appreciated those customers and systems integrators that have implemented their solution or solution offerings powered with iDaaS.
+Since doing our first release in May of 2020 we have so appreciated those customers and systems integrators that have implemented their solution or built solution offerings powered with iDaaS.

 |Vendor|Image|